LouisvilleMetro/WazeCCPProcessor/README.md

 1. Log into your own AWS console.

 **Create IAM User**
-1. Go to IAM, Add User, name ‘waze_terraform_user’.
+1. Go to IAM, Add User, name `waze_terraform_user`.
 Chose programmatic access, attach policy directly: Administrator Access.
 Create User.
 2. Copy access key and secret access key

 *Note: when finished deploying the code, remove this admin user for security.
-We could build a policy for this in the future.*
+We could build a security policy for this in the future.*

-**Create State Management Bucket**
+**Create State Management Bucket** (one-time)

-1. Go to [S3](https://s3.console.aws.amazon.com/s3/home), create bucket ‘waze-terraform-state-management-CITYNAME’, default properties and permissions, create.
+1. Go to [S3](https://s3.console.aws.amazon.com/s3/home), create bucket `waze-terraform-state-management-CITYNAME`, default properties and permissions, create.
 2. Choose a region that has all services needed.
 Note your region for later.

 ### Download Git Repo Code and Configure

 1. Download this repo to a folder on your computer.
 1. On your desktop, go to `/infrastructure/terraform/backend/config` and edit the file.
-Add the name of your state management bucket "waze-terraform-state-management-CITYNAME", and region (eg. "us-east-1").
+Add the name of your state management bucket `waze-terraform-state-management-CITYNAME`, and region (eg. "us-east-1").
 1. Go to `/infrastructure/terraform/modules/globals/globals.tf` and update the following:
 ```
 # region where resources will be created by default